ethz-asl/eth_supermegabot/README.md

 ```
 ping www.google.com
 ```
-If you do not get a connection, the 4G modom may have reconnected to a different sender.
+If you do not get a connection, the 4G modem may have reconnected to a different sender.
 Try to
 a) shut off and on the Nighhawk router (The one with the 3 antennas)
 b) if that didn't fix it, reboot the robot with `sudo reboot 0`.